Expand Neurons, Not Parameters: Generalization to real-world vision tasks

-However, we find that our feature-based splitting method performs only comparably to random splitting in practice, even though both improve over the dense baseline.
-This is similar to what we observe in the Boolean DNF experiments (Sections \ref{sec:casestudy}, \ref{sec:booleansweep}), where random splitting still provides some gains over the dense baseline.
 This consistency across synthetic and real-world settings suggests that FPE confers benefits even when the splitting heuristic does not perfectly align with the underlying structure.
-It reinforces the idea that increasing representational disentanglement, with or without feature understanding, can mitigate superposition and improve performance, as suggested by our theoretical analysis (Section \ref{sec:theoretical}).
-However, it also suggests that the feature-based splitting algorithm likely did not recover the ``true" underlying feature structure of the data.
+It reinforces the idea that increasing representational disentanglement, with or without feature understanding, can mitigate superposition and improve performance, as suggested by our theoretical analysis (\cref{sec:theoretical}).
+However, it also suggests that the feature-based splitting algorithm likely did not recover the ``true'' underlying feature structure of the data.
 Developing more precise feature attribution or disentanglement methods remains an important avenue for future work.
 Additionally, the relative improvement of FPE is most pronounced when there are fewer neurons.
 This too aligns with the hypothesis that FPE is particularly beneficial in settings with high superposition, where neurons are forced to represent multiple overlapping features.
-As the network widens and has more capacity, the gains from expansion diminish due to decreasing superposition.
+As the network widens and has more capacity, the gains from expansion diminish.
+However, if feature demand scales with network size, FPE gains persist (\cref{fig:cifar}d).
+Exact test accuracies are provided in \cref{sec:rawnumbers}.